Leighton Coast Redwood Thinning 2019

 His clients include hobbyists who find its colour and grain ideal for creating stylish resin tables, and it can be seen used in local sheds and fences.

 He has even found a market for the bark and sawdust.
 Its absorbency makes it perfect as an underlayer for goose bedding, and it is in demand for eco loos.

 The owners of the Cob House Country Park & Mayfly Café in Wichenford, Worcestershire, built in 2010, loved the ‘wow’ factor of the cladding colour and, as a fisheries-based business, the fact that it has required no additional protective chemical treatments was a huge added bonus.

 Cob House owner Helen Taylor was so impressed that the family has just had a magnificent decking area at their nearby home.

 Landscape designers Leaves of Green build practical outdoor spaces for learning, play, inspiration and ecological and spiritual regeneration across the country using Leighton’s coast redwood.
 Owner Guy Redmond says timber structures give a focal point to many outdoor spaces.
 While he has also used Western red cedar and larch, he believes coast redwood has no equal for look and durability; it does not twist or shrink, absorbs water and holds profile, and does not need treating –all winning factors for him and his design and construction teams.

-It may be some time before many UK sawmills adapt to take coast redwood as a mainstream timber, but challenges are not insurmountable if demand for coast redwood does take off, there is a potential added income stream at Leighton-the plantation is already a registered seed source.
+It may be some time before many UK sawmills adapt to take coast redwood as a mainstream timber, but challenges are not insurmountable if demand for coast redwood does take off.

 Cob House Country Park: www.cobhouse.org/